carpentries/instructor-training/_episodes/02-practice-learning.md

 relationships and our minds put them together in a way that allows us to extrapolate, or make predictions beyond what we strictly know, filling in gaps to the point that things "make sense."

-Effective learning is facilitated by the creation of a mental model that makes reasonable predictions in our area of interest, or at the very least does not break down entirely in the face of new information.
-A driver may get by just fine with a mental model that includes fuel, an engine, and a car battery;
+As we learn, we create a mental model of a topic.
+A useful model is one that makes reasonable predictions and fits well with new things we are likely to encounter, or at least does not break down entirely as new concepts are added.
+A driver of a gasoline powered car may do just fine with a mental model that includes relationships between fuel, an engine, and a car battery;
-an alternator failure may not be something they could explicitly predict, but it is reasonable in that context that another part might broker the relationship between the engine and the battery.
-Alternatively, a child who attributes sentient will to a vehicle will have to work much harder to make sense of such a problem.
+a broken alternator may not be something they could predict, but learning that another part mediates the relationship between the engine and the battery adds to the model without the driver having to add any other concepts or un-learn mis-conceived relationships.
+Alternatively, a child who attributes sentient will to a vehicle will have to work much harder to make sense of a broken alternator.

-A mental model may be understood as a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
+A mental model may be understood as a collection of concepts and facts, connected by relationships.
-The mental model of an expert in any given subject will be far more complex than that of a novice, though both may be perfectly useful in certain contexts.
+The mental model of an expert in any given subject will be far more complex than that of a novice, including both more concepts and more detailed and numerous relationships.
+However, **both may be perfectly useful** in certain contexts.

 ### The power (and limitations) of analogies
 Some mental models can be succinctly summarized by comparison to something else that is more universally understood.
 In education, gardening analogies are pervasive because they rapidly convey characteristics that can otherwise be difficult to explain.
 Good analogies can be extraordinarily useful when teaching, because they draw upon an existing mental model to fill in another, speeding learning and making a memorable connection.
 However, all analogies have limitations!
-If you choose to use an analogy, be sure its usefulness outweighs its potential to generate harmful misconceptions.
+If you choose to use an analogy, be sure its usefulness outweighs its potential to generate misconceptions.

-> ## Breaking Down Analogies
+> ## Analogy Brainstorm
 >
 > 1. Think of an analogy to explore.
 Perhaps you have a favorite that relates to your area of professional interest, or a hobby.
 Or, maybe you would like to
 > explore the comparison of a teacher to a gardener.